ChunAllen/AWS-CDA/Section-16 CloudFormation/16-1 CloudFormation.md

 * To update a template, we **cannot** edit previous ones.
 We have to upload a new version of the template to AWS
 * Stacks are identified by name
 * Deleting a stack deletes every single artifact that was created by CloudFormation
+* You **don't need** to specify the order in which CloudFormation will create resources

 ## Deploying CloudFormation Template
 * Manual Way